Capital City: Warsaw

 How to become a resident

-If you became a resident before the transition period ends on the 31st of December 2020, you will be able to stay in Poland.
-You can stay up to 3 months without having to register with the local authorities.
+If you become a resident before the transition period ended on the 31st of December 2020, you will be able to stay in Poland.
+You can stay up to 3 months without registering with the local authorities.
 If you are planning on staying for longer, you will need to register and provide the required documents at your local Voivodeship, which is the Polish equivalent of a province.

 Working in Poland

 While Poland still has a long way to go, it boasts one of the fastest-growing economies in Europe and the largest among the former Eastern Bloc member countries.
 In 2020, Poland’s economy was 10th in the European Union, based on nominal GDP; however, it is near the bottom of the table regarding GDP per capita.

 The good news is that the unemployment rate in Poland was only 6,2% in 2020.
 The average monthly income is around 7500 PLZ before tax, which equals about 1390 GBP.
 While that might sound discouraging, keep in mind that the cost of living in Poland is much lower than that in most western countries.
 The highest-paid jobs are usually in the Healthcare, IT, Banking, and Business sectors.

 Transportation in Poland

 Many companies provide bus transport services between big and small cities and villages.
 Unfortunately, the road infrastructure is underdeveloped in many parts of the country, especially in rural areas.

 Within the cities, you can use public transport to get around.
 Usually, cities have well-developed public bus transit.
 Some have trolleybuses as well, while Warsaw has a two-lane underground system and a city bike renting program.

 Driving your own car in Poland